HaxeFlixel/flixel-docs/documentation/02_handbook/19-actions-html.md

 *inputs* (The W key is `PRESSED`, the left mouse button was `JUST_RELEASED`, gamepad #2's analog stick is `MOVED` with values `x=0.4, y=-0.5`).

-The `FlxAction` API provides several benefits:
+The `FlxAction` API provides several benefits over handling every input case
+directly:

 - Declutter logic by focusing on actions, not inputs
 - Remove tight coupling between specific input bindings and actions
+- Makes it easy to refactor your input code
-- Make it easy to rebind controls on the fly
+- Makes it easy to add custom input bindings
 - Easily add support for multiple input devices
 - Allows use of the Steam Input API
 - Makes it easier to implement: